The-Digital-State/meta-belarus.org/docs/contact.md

 ---
 title: Contact Us
 ---
-We're a growing consortium of different initiatives.
+We're a growing consortium of different digital initiatives.
 Constantly and every day we are developing digital tools for self-governance to make Belarus a better place to live in.
 And we put the safety of our partners and employees first.
 So if you've ever been contacted from the meta-Belarus name, please,